smash-transport/sparkx/_sources/index.rst.txt

    </a>

 This package is designed to assist users of the `SMASH <https://smash-transport.github.io/>`_ and `JETSCAPE/X-SCAPE <https://jetscape.org/>`_ codes to analyze the output of the simulation data.
-It contains multiple classes to read in the simulation outputs in OSCAR2013/OSCAR2013Extended format or the hadron output of JETSCAPE/X-SCAPE.
+It contains multiple classes to read in the simulation outputs in Oscar2013/Oscar2013Extended/Oscar2013Extended_IC/Oscar2013Extended_Photons/ASCII format or the hadron/parton output of JETSCAPE/X-SCAPE.

 .. toctree::
    :maxdepth: 2

    install
+   quickstart
    classes/index
    utilities/index
    license